 While poverty should entitle families to additional support it is instead often used to allege ‘neglect’.

 By law children should only be removed from their family if they are at risk of ‘significant harm’.
 But this is not how the law is applied much of the time.
-It is commonly abused by the professionals whose job it is to ‘act in the best interests of children’ – local authorities, Children & Family Court Advisory and Support Service (CAFCASS), even judges … We spell this out here so it’s clear what we are up against and we offer some useful tips based on many families’ experiences.
+It is commonly abused by the professionals whose job it is to ‘act in the best interests of children’ – local authorities, Children & Family Court Advisory and Support Service (CAFCASS), even judges … We spell this out here so it is clear what we are up against, and we offer some useful tips based on the experiences of many families.

 While children should not be taken from their families unless they are at risk of ‘significant harm’, allegations of ‘future emotional harm’ are also commonly used to remove children who have not been harmed and are doing well with their mother.
-These allegations are often not based on evidence of actual harm but on speculative ‘possible’ harm which might happen in the future.
-But they are often given more weight in court than the harm and trauma inflicted on children by separation from their family.
+These allegations are often not based on evidence of actual harm but on speculative ‘possible’ harm which might happen in the future: speculation is regularly given more weight in court than the harm and trauma inflicted on children by uprooting them from their family.

-Even breastfeeding, which the World Health Organisation and others say is the best food, essential to the welfare of the child, and is her/his human right, is often dismissed and even used against the mother .
-We know mothers who were accused of being unreasonable or manipulative (even “alienating”) because they refused overnight contact while the child was still breastfeeding.
+Even breastfeeding, which is recognised by the World Health Organisation andothers as the best food, essential to the welfare of the child, and her/his human right, is often dismissed and even used against the mother .
+We know mothers who were accused of being unreasonable or manipulative (even ’alienating’) because they refused overnight contact while the child was still breastfeeding.

 We have questioned many social workers and CAFCASS child guardians about decisions which were blatantly unjust and asked why?
 Every time we are told that local authorities are guided by the fear of another Victoria Climbie or Baby P tragedy occurring.
 Why should thousands of innocent families pay for the negligence of local authorities in these terrible cases?
 Why should children who are loved and cared for be removed because local authorities did not remove those who were being tortured and ultimately killed?
 It is a poor excuse and an attempt to justify the most harmful abuse of power.

-There also seem to be financial incentives to taking children away: keeping up or increasing social service budgets, adoption incentives, rampant privatisation of children services.
+There are also financial incentives to taking children away: keeping up or increasing social service budgets, adoption incentives, rampant privatisation of children services.

-Since the Children and Families Act 2014, local authorities considering adoption have a duty to consider placing the children with foster carers who are also approved prospective adopters.
-This effectively fast tracks adoptions as social services can then claim that the child has bonded with the foster/prospective adoptive parent and separation would be harmful.
-While the initial separation from the mother is often belittled, separation from a foster parent (i.e. a ‘corporate parent’) is often given weight.
+Since the Children and Families Act 2014, local authorities looking at adoption have a duty to consider placing the children with foster carers who are already approved as prospective adopters.
+This effectively fast tracks adoptions since social services can then claim that the child has bonded with the foster/prospective adoptive parent.
+While the initial separation from the mother is belittled, separation from a foster parent (i.e. a ‘corporate parent’) is often given weight.

 90% of adoptions are without the consent of the birth family.
 The push to fast track adoptions which many politicians have promoted and the increased privatisation of children services have resulted in many more adoptions.
 Many local authorities are eager to have children adopted, especially babies.

+Court secrecy.
 Controversially, family court hearings are not held in public, unlike criminal court hearings.
 It is claimed that this is intended to protect children and their families from undue media attention.
 Yet the press can attend, though they can’t report in detail.
 The main problem is that supporters and members of the public are not allowed in court.
-You are isolated in a frightening and intimidating court room facing social workers who want to take your children away and the father who may be violent and manipulative – all this often without even a lawyer on your side or not one you trust who is prepared to fight for you.
+You are isolated in a frightening and intimidating courtroom facing social workers who want to take your children away and the father who may be violent and manipulative – all this often without even a lawyer on your side or not one who is prepared to fight for you.